U.S. Drought 2012: Farm and Food Impacts

 Webinar: Options for Improving Conservation Programs

-USDA spends over $5 billion per year on conservation programs, mostly on voluntary programs that pay farmers and landowners to provide environmental services.
-This webinar studies the use of auctions in conservation programs to determine if auction design can reduce Government expenditures or encourage landowners to provide greater environmental services.
+USDA administers voluntary conservation programs that pay farmers and landowners to provide environmental services.
+This webinar studies the use of auctions in conservation programs to explore optimal cost-effective auction design.